 US cases against China target a broad range of practices such as export duties and quotas, subsidies, and restrictions on market access to service sectors.
 Almost half of the cases brought by China against the United States involve complaints about US antidumping and countervailing duty investigations, particularly the methodologies for calculating dumping margins and subsidies to be countered by US penalty duties.
 Three of these cases involved split decisions by the WTO Appellate Body.

-Among the ten pending cases, several involve complaints about tit-for-tat retaliation in the current trade war and could be dropped if bilateral trade negotiations are successful.
+Among the nine pending cases, several involve complaints about tit-for-tat retaliation in the current trade war and could be dropped if bilateral trade negotiations are successful.
 Others, however, may get caught in the backlog of WTO cases caused by the blocking of the appointment of Appellate Body members by US officials seeking an overhaul of the WTO dispute settlement process.

 In sum, WTO dispute procedures work to enforce existing US rights under the world trade rules.
 But some US-China problems fall outside the WTO rulebook, so there is a strong need to update international trade obligations to address current disputes over investment, intellectual property rights, and other issues.